econnet/econ/econ-1.0.rst

 - work kind or
 - contributor

-More expensive non-product-specific tools are accounted separately with the market price.
+More expensive non-product-specific tools not exclusively for the product, are outsourced to a separate entity.
-E.g. a car can considered by the price of renting the car, even if it is owned by the contributor when using it for a product-specific work.
+E.g. a car can be considered by the renting cost, even if it is owned by the contributor when using it for a product-specific work.

-Investment in big machines not exclusively for the product, are outsourced to a separate company.

 .. _`dfinancing`: